Performance management: How to do it successfully

 Performance Management is used by organisations to enhance the performance and growth potential of employees (and managers).
 The direct aim is to create greater efficiency in achieving the company's goals.

-But Performance Management can and should also be understood as a tool for targeted employee development.
-This can strengthen the satisfaction and loyalty of skilled employees to a company — which, in turn, has a positive effect on the company's success (Personalwissen, 2019).
+However, performance management can and should also be seen as a tool for targeted employee development.
+This can strengthen the satisfaction and loyalty of skilled employees to a company – which in turn has a positive impact on the company's success (Personalwissen, 2019).

 The 3 elements of Performance Management